hayesben/Athena/README.md

 Athena is a word embedding program based on the original paper *Efficient Estimation of Word Representations in Vector Space* published by Tomas Mikolov in January 2013.

+The application will generate embeddings using either the *Continuous Bag of Words* (CBOW) or *Skip Gram with Negative Sampling* (SGNS) models.

 This is a GPU accelerated C# implementation, which provides a full environment to manage a large text corpus and subsequently learn and query word embeddings.
 To the best of my knowledge, this is the only implementation of word2vec on a GPU using C#.

 Athena works with either CUDA or OpenCL devices and will auto-select depending on your hardware.
 A reference to Cudafy.NET is required, which can be downloaded from [GitHub](https://github.com/svn2github/cudafy).